 Stories - 26-05-2025

-From market floors to industry giant: Michael Simonetta’s legacy at Perfection Fresh
+From market floors to industry giant: Michael Simonetta’s legacy

-I'm leaving the business with a strong family value legacy.
-That's something I'm proud of, that our family is proud of, and hopefully that will continue
+"I'm leaving the business with a strong family value legacy.
+That's something I'm proud of, that our family is proud of, and hopefully that will continue."

 Perfection Fresh branding; then and now

-“Around the dinner table, we would always talk about business and dad was free with describing how good or bad things were,” Michael says.
+“Around the dinner table, we would always talk about business and Dad was free with describing how good or bad things were,” Michael says.

 "As an agent, whether the price is $10 or $20, you take a commission and you should be making a profit.
 But Dad would sometimes complain that he wasn't making any money.

 “I'd say, 'But why aren't you making money?
 You should be making your commission?’
-And he said, ‘When the market is low, you've got to look after your growers because if your growers go broke, you don't have a business.
-He'd always give back as much as he could to the growers to keep them viable, even when times were tough.
+And he said, ‘When the market is low, you've got to look after your growers.
+If your growers go broke, you don't have a business.'

 “That was a key learning – we are nothing without our growers.
 It's in the DNA of Perfection Fresh that we treat growers as an extension of our own business."